Schools and daycare

 Upper secondary education students, lower secondary schools students (grades 7-9) and students in the sixth grade are asked to wear a face mask while attending school.
 The cities will provide masks for this purpose, but students are also free to use their own.

 The City of Helsinki runs an Education Helpline to answer questions about schools, students and study arrangements.
 Service is available in Finnish and English.
 Ring tel.
 09 310 10025 Monday-Friday 9-17.

 Hybrid teaching alternatives possible, if necessary

+On 10 August 2020, Helsinki's City Board decided to allow exceptional teaching arrangements, if it proves necessary to ensure the safe use of basic education facilities run by the city.
 If a worsening coronavirus situation prompts the introduction of hybrid teaching, teaching will nevertheless continue in classrooms for children in grades 1-3 and students with special needs.
 Normal face-to-face classroom instruction will also continue for students attending preparatory education or extended compulsory education.

 Helsinki shares guidelines for coronavirus testing of children

-The Finnish Institute of Health and Welfare (THL) released guidelines on what to do if a child becomes ill with a respiratory tract infection.
-Among other things, the guidelines explain when it is appropriate to bring a child to a coronavirus test and when it is okay for children to return to schools and daycares.
+The Finnish Institute of Health and Welfare (THL) has issued guidelines about what to do if a child becomes ill with a respiratory tract infection.
+Among other things, the guidelines explain how to book a coronavirus test for a child and when it is okay for children to return to schools and daycares.

 The City of Helsinki adheres to these THL instructions and has informed parents and guardians of Helsinki students of them.
 The guidelines for coronavirus testing of children can be found at the THL website.